moj-analytical-services/OPG/Strategic_modelling.md

+### Multiple imputation (MI) technique for handling missing data
-### Multiple imputation (MI) is a powerful technique for handling missing data, and incorporating it into a Bayesian framework provides a robust and flexible approach.
+Multiple imputation (MI) is a powerful technique for handling missing data, and incorporating it into a Bayesian framework provides a robust and flexible approach.

 #### Conceptual Understanding of Missing Data:
 Missing data can arise due to various reasons, such as design issues or factors beyond researchers’ control.